Frequently Asked Questions

 Does the benefit increase over time?

 The benefit amount will be adjusted annually up to the rate of inflation starting in 2026.
-Even after you retire and stop contributing, your benefit amount will continue to be adjusted for inflation.
+Even after you retire and stop contributing, your benefit amount will continue to grow over time with inflation.
 A benefit council will determine the amount of the increase each year.

 Is there cash value if you don’t meet requirements for using benefits or don’t need care?